 Quite often, countries that may be excluded are usually countries that are in a state of political unrest so do check the small print.

 So you thought traveling the world could be your new career choice.
-Well it could very well be, but in terms of purchasing worldwide travel insurance, your insurer may only cover you for a certain amount of time.
+Well it could very well be, but in terms of purchasing worldwide travel insurance, your insurance company may only cover you for a certain amount of time.

 Single trip insurance policies can be limited to anything between 30 and 60 days.
-Some insurers may have the facility to cover you for longer, but you'll need to check with them.
+Some insurance companies may have the facility to cover you for longer, but you'll need to check with them.
 If you overstay your trip, your policy may become invalid.

 Well, not necessarily, but for worldwide trips that are longer than 60 days, you may need to consider a more specialised travel insurance policy.
 Sometimes referred to as a ‘backpackers' or 'gap year' insurance policies.
 It doesn't mean you're restricted to backpacker's hostels either!
 These are covers that are designed to cover you for an extensive trip.

 Remember to read the fine print about what it will and won't cover you for.
-If in doubt, contact your overseas travel insurer for some clarity.
+If in doubt, contact your overseas travel insurance providers for some clarity.

 While it feels like a continuous worldwide trip travel is going to give you unlimited freedom to travel as you wish and where you like, you need to understand that there are restrictions and exclusions.
 So as teeny as the small print may seem to be, it in fact holds quite a large important role in understanding your travel insurance cover.

 Activities.
-Some insurers have single trip policies that may not cover winter sports such as skiing, or water sports.
+Some insurance providers have single trip policies that may not cover winter sports such as skiing, or water sports.
 Whatever the exclusions, you need to be aware in case you have an accident while participating in one of these activities.